oracle-livelabs/em-omc/oci-sql-performance-watch/introduction/introduction-skfy26.md

 ### Get Started

-*Choose any two modules of your choice to complete during this workshop, and proceed directly to those sections.*
+*These modules are independent and can be executed in any order.
+Please pick the modules of your choice and get started.*

 ## Acknowledgements